Literacy for All: Adult Literacy @ your library - Successful and Replicable Library Literacy Programs

 Midwest City (Okla.)
 Library

-Literacy Link teaches reading and writing skills to functionally illiterate adults, ages 18 and over, including free, one-on-one tutoring.
+Since its founding in 1986, the mission of Literacy Link has been to teach reading and writing skills to functionally illiterate adults, ages 18 and over, in Eastern Oklahoma County.

 Onondaga County (N.Y.)
 Public Library